 You can continue to use your email list to reach and engage with your subscribers, even if they haven’t interacted with your social media account in months or years.

 Of course, this doesn’t mean you should abandon social media altogether.

 When partnered together, social media and email can work together to be a powerful lead-generation machine.

 Just remember, don’t put all your eggs in one basket.
 Diversify your marketing channels and build an email list to ensure a steady stream of traffic, sales, and customer engagement.

 So, which is better, email or social media marketing?
 The answer is simple: Both!
 With the right strategy, you can use both to grow your business and reach your target audience.
 You don’t have to choose sides.
 Whew, what a relief!

-If you would like help creating a marketing strategy for your online business that encompassed both email and social media to fill your funnel with consistent client leads then check out The Client Accelerator, my signature marketing and lead generation group coaching program!
+If you would like help to create a marketing strategy for your online business that encompassed both email and social media to fill your funnel with consistent client leads then check out The Client Accelerator, my signature marketing and lead generation group coaching program!